Ministry of Sport and Youth Affairs

 Procurement

-Procurement activities are governed by the Public Procurement and Disposal of Public Property Act, 2015 (as amended), its accompanying Regulations, and the Rules and Guidelines issued by the Office of Procurement Regulation (OPR).
+Our procurement activities are governed by the Public Procurement and Disposal of Public Property Act, 2015 (as amended), its accompanying Regulations, and the Rules and Guidelines issued by the Office of Procurement Regulation (OPR).

 See Legislative Framework Documents

-Suppliers are selected through approved procurement methods such as:
+We select suppliers using approved procurement methods such as:

-• Requests for Quotations (RFQs);
+• Requests for Quotations (RFQs)

-• Open or selective tenders;
+• Open or selective tenders

-• Direct Contracting (where justified);
+• Direct Contracting (where justified)

-• Other methods permitted under the procurement framework.
+• Other methods permitted under the procurement framework

 Procurement opportunities may be: